andresbravom/ProjectJava/README.md

 6. Your products
 0. exit

-I have created a general list for category and for produc.
+I have created a general list for category and for product.

 # In option 1.